solvexia/solvexia-api-docs/oauth/authentication-oauth2.0.md

 #### 3. Exchange authorization code for access and refresh tokens

-Finally you can exchange the authorization code for an access token.
+Finally, you can exchange the authorization code for an access token.
 Note, that authorization code has a short life span of 5 seconds.

 ```http
 POST